Gyms and Fitness in Monaco: Where to Work Out

 Monaco has a growing wellness scene with several dedicated yoga and Pilates studios:

 - Yoga studios: Multiple studios offer classes in vinyasa, hatha, yin, and hot yoga.
-A single class typically costs 20–30 euros, with packages of 10 classes from approximately 180–250 euros
+A single class typically costs 20 to 30 euros, with packages of 10 classes from approximately 180 to 250 euros.

 - Pilates studios: Reformer and mat Pilates classes are available at dedicated studios in Monaco and the immediate surroundings.
-Reformer classes tend to cost 30–50 euros per session
+Reformer classes tend to cost 30 to 50 euros per session.

 Personal Training

 Personal training is widely available in Monaco, with many trainers operating independently or through gyms and hotels.
-Expect to pay approximately 80–150 euros per hour for a qualified personal trainer, with rates varying based on the trainer's experience and the venue.
+Expect to pay approximately 80 to 150 euros per hour for a qualified personal trainer, with rates varying based on experience and venue.
 Some trainers offer outdoor sessions in Monaco's parks and along the seafront.

 Typical Membership Costs